cgerten/ROI_Power_Flow_Sample/myfirstbook/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to a new power system screening tool for the Republic of Ireland

-This is a small sample book to give you a feel for how book content is structured.
+This is a small sample book to give you a feel for how high voltage transmission screening can be done for new wind, solar, or battery storage projects.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+Built using public data, bugs and other errors are consitently being monitored and resolved, please use at your own discresion.

+The full tool which can be utilized by contacting the author:
+Charlie Gerten
+charlie.gerten@highfieldenergy.com
+charles.gerten@colorado.edu

+For the sample output of this tool and other details please navigate to the link below

 ```{tableofcontents}
 ```